microsoft/MCW-Modernizing-Data-Analytics-with-SQL-Server-2019/Whiteboard design session/WDS trainer guide - Modernizing data analytics with SQL Server 2019.md

    In addition, you can take advantage of the distributed architecture of SQL Server 2019 BDC to increase performance where needed.
 Each component can be scaled out separately to improve performance where needed, such as the SQL Server Master Instance, Compute Pool, Data Pool, and Storage Pool.
 Each are contained within Kubernetes nodes that contain pods that can be increased in number to add more resources to the instances contained within.
 Performance of PolyBase queries can be boosted further by distributing the cross-partition aggregation and shuffling of the filtered query results to the Compute Pools that are comprised of multiple SQL Server instances that work together.

    Another option for processing flat files stored in the HDFS cluster within the Storage Pool, as an alternative to PolyBase, is to take advantage of Apache Spark within the Storage Pool.
 Spark is made accessible through the Knox gateway, using Livy to send Spark Jobs.
 Data scientists and engineers use Jupyter notebooks as an easy way to directly query against the Spark kernel, which is optimized to process huge amounts of data at scale, boosted by in-memory and other optimizations that make using Spark up to 100x faster than Hadoop in most workloads.
-In this way, users can take advantage of high volume data processing in Spark, followed by writing the data to SQL Server for access to line-of-business applications.
+In this way, users can take advantage of high-volume data processing in Spark, followed by writing the data to SQL Server for access to line-of-business applications.
 Big Data Clusters provides a new MSSQL Spark connector that uses SQL Server bulk write APIs for a performant Spark to SQL write.

 _Deep analytics and AI_